Lorraine: History

-But after 1877, higher education, including state-run colleges, universities and teacher seminaries, was conducted exclusively in German.
+After 1877, higher education, including state-run colleges, universities and teacher seminaries, was conducted exclusively in German.
 The predominance of German and the partial usage of French, though restricted, were both guaranteed by the 1911 constitution of Alsace-Lorraine.
 While many toponyms of German etymology in Lorraine were adapted to the High German standard (i.e. Germanised) a number of genuine Francophone toponyms remained untouched.
-During the Nazi occupation between 1940 and 1944, however, its government imposed arbitrary German translations to replace all French names.
+During the Nazi occupation between 1940 and 1944, however, its government imposed German translations to replace French names.
 For instance, Château-Salins was called Salzburg in Lothringen.

 During the Battle of the Frontiers at the beginning of World War I, the French First Army invaded Lorraine and briefly occupied Mulhouse.
 However, the German Sixth Army under Crown Prince Rupprecht of Bavaria counterattacked and forced the French forces into retreat at the Battles of Sarrebourg and Morhange.
 Lorraine remained under martial law, close to the Western Front in northeastern France, and suffering from refugee crises for the rest of the war.
 The population effectively revolted against German rule by participating in the German Revolution of 1918–1919, and welcomed French troops into the region several days later.

 In the 1919 Treaty of Versailles, the Weimar Republic suffered severe territorial losses following World War I, including the portion of Lorraine territory that had been part of its state of Alsace-Lorraine.
 With the exception of its de facto annexation by Nazi Germany as part of the Gau Westmark during World War II, that area has since remained a part of France.
-During that war, the cross of Lorraine was a symbol of Free France.
+During that war, the Cross of Lorraine was a symbol of Free France.